Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 South Lake Trailhead to Louis Lake Trail

 Louis Lake was only one basin north of Reynolds Creek, about a mile east of Louis Peak.
-So my thought was to visit Louis Peak if time allowed.
-Shortly after crossing the South Creek bridge, we saw the first snow patch.
+So, my thought was to visit Louis Peak if we had time.
+Shortly after crossing the bridge over South Creek, the first snow patch appeared.

-I later put on snowshoes at 4500′ and used them for the rest of the trip.
-Then my first wow moment came at the 5200′ trail bend.
-There the impressive view of Rennie Peak towered above the lake basin.
+I later put on snowshoes at 4500′ and wore them for the rest of the trip.
+Then my wow moment came at the 5200′ trail bend.
+There, the impressive north flank of Rennie Peak towered above the lake basin.

 See more trip photos here.